PrinterNB/tic-tac-toe/README.md

 - Three play modes: local Human vs Human, Human vs AI, and Online Multiplayer
 - Board sizes: 3x3, 4x4, 5x5, and 6x6, with adaptive winning lengths based on board size
 - Three AI difficulty settings: Easy (random), Medium (mixed), and Hard (minimax)
-- Online multiplayer with unique usernames, live lobby presence, websocket updates, invite-based matches, and one-time room codes
+- Online multiplayer with unique usernames, live lobby presence, websocket updates, invite-based matches, one-time room codes, live board-size syncing, and shared room teardown when a match is left
 - Mobile invite banner in the lobby plus shareable invite links on online matches
 - Controls for resetting the game and returning to the menu on every game screen